-Colour- Water has no colour, add any colour and it will take on that colour the shape of the container.
+Colour- Water has no colour, add any colour and it will take on that colour glass of water.
+It will smell like rose.

 Taste-Water has no taste, add sugar to it, it will be sweet, add salt to it will be salty.